-- Dual degree candidates who subsequently decide to pursue only the MHA or the JD degree must complete the degree program in its entirety and subject to the same rules and requirements as students not pursuing a dual degree.
+- Dual degree candidates who subsequently decide to pursue only the MLIS or the JD degree must complete the degree program in its entirety and subject to the same rules and requirements as students not pursuing a dual degree.

 - Law students who receive credit under the Dual Degree Program for taking IS< courses may not receive credit for taking other classes outside the School of Law.

 - Student honors and class ranks at the School of Law will be computed on classes enrolled in as law courses.